 The District's mission is to conserve and protect soil and water resources for people, wildlife, and the environment.
 The District operates around six strategic goals to fulfill our mission: (1) improve water quality in our watersheds; (2) minimize erosion and build healthy soils; (3) enhance habitats, biodiversity and ecosystem function; (4) enhance the productivity and sustainability of working lands; (5) cultivate land stewards of all ages; and (6) ensure that the District is a vibrant agency.
 The District's annual budget supports our mission and strategic goals, and it is guided by our annual work plans.
 Our annual work plans address the long-term conservation opportunities and associated concerns that are discussed in our Long Range Business Plan (see Appendix).
-In developing the budget, we considered both our long-term goals and the short-term factors that influenced our annual work plans.
-These short-term factors are discussed in Section 3.
+In developing the budget, we considered both our long-term goals and the short-term factors (see Section 3) that influenced our annual work plans and our planned progress on Key Performance Measures related to our goals and priorities (see Appendix).